Welcome to today's edition of the Rush 24-7 podcast.

 These will be the only three Uyghurs in Bratislava.

-There's no Uyghur restaurants in Bratislava, it's a Uyghur-free zone.
+There's no Uyghur restaurants in Bratislava.

 But Obama is dumping the last three unwanted Uyghurs from Gitmo in Slovakia.

-Uh when I started doing the Uyghur Wednesday updates, the Uyghurs were getting dumped in Bermuda, now they're getting dumped in Slovakia.
+When I started doing the Uyghur Wednesday updates, the Uyghurs were getting dumped in Bermuda.

-When people talk about health care and people uh talking uh uh uh about golf, as they in fact said one time on MSNBC, uh, that in fact this is just code language for so if you if you complain about wait times uh for surgery in government health care systems, in fact it means you've you just got an urge to get your sheet on and uh lynch that upperty Negro from a tree at the edge of town.
+so if you complain about wait times for surgery in government healthcare systems, in fact, it means you've just got an urge to get your sheet on and lynch that uppity Negro from a tree at the edge of town.

-This is like the code language, talking uh about death panels uh or talking uh uh uh about uh uh pre-existing conditions, this is apparently just code language for wanting to bring back lynching to America.
+Talking about death panels or talking about pre-existing conditions, this is apparently just code language for wanting to bring back lynching to America.

-And this kind of this is this is the way these guys think about it.
+And this kind of, this is, this is the way these guys think about it.

 I mean, code language.

-And Melissa Harris Lacewell, now Melissa Harris Perry, uh was doing that uh all the time back in the uh back in the she said personal responsibility, the language of personal responsibility is a code language used against per poor and minority communities.
+And Melissa Harris Lacewell, now Melissa Harris Perry, was doing that all the time back in the back in the day.

-Uh you know, code language is code language for total garbage.
+You know, code language is code language for total garbage.

 A code word is a code word for I'm inventing what you meant to say because the actual quote doesn't quite do the job for me.